LIFEHUBBER

 What appears notable

-Based on the repository, the notable angle is the project's emphasis on very small deployment size and CPU-friendly text-to-speech use rather than heavy voice infrastructure.
+Based on the repository, readers may notice the project's emphasis on very small deployment size and CPU-friendly text-to-speech use rather than heavy voice infrastructure.

 Before using